clach04/puren_tonbo/integrations/git/README.md

 # git integration with Puren Tonbo for encrypted and compressed files

+## Usage

+Once setup can either pre-set password (for example using `PT_PASSWORD` environment variable or keyring) or prompt for password.

+When prompting for a password, the password prompt will appear twice:

+  * once for original file
+  * second for modified file

+Regular diff can be used as well as diff options, like word-diff:

+  * `git diff` - regular diff
+  * `git diff --word-diff` - word based diff, rather than line based

 ## Setup

 Need to edit two files in a checkout: